Striving for better justice

 Embedded specialist service model

+This model comprises NJC case workers/clinicians and external services who base staff at the Centre.
 Read about the benefits of our Embedded Specialist Services Model.

 Proactive crime prevention

-Our building is a community resource; that is community groups, residents and local not-for-profits can use our facilities.
+Our building is a community resource; that is community groups, residents and local not-for-profits use our facilities.
 We even run a social enterprise cafe.

 Security with a smile

 This security model supports a mix-use building.

 Build it, test it, launch it

-Read more about our digital solutions.
+For more, visit our digital solutions.